caseyjoyy/ScriptingInBash/README.md

 ```
 ## The process I took
 I simply followed along during the tutorial that was given.
 I used the vim that comes installed in the mac terminal, so that helped.
 In addition, I cd into my repo when making all of the .sh files.
-Finally, I then used VS code to edit the README that your reading now and to push all of the files to GitHub :grin:
+Finally, I then used VS code to edit the README that your reading now and to push all of the files to GitHub 😄